-The company has better security in its portfolio and a lower minimum for LTV than is usual among covered-bond issuers in Norway, and is accordingly well equipped to handle the risk related to a fall in residential property prices.
-Reactions to such a fall would generally be swift because of the guarantee structure and the need to comply with legislation on covered bonds.
-No increased Pillar 2 requirement has accordingly been incorporated for a worst-case scenario with house prices falling by 35 per cent, since the risk associated with a general fall in residential property prices is adequately covered by the company's guarantee structure and by maintaining requirements for overcollateralisation of the cover pool.
+The company has a solid buffer for the mortgages with an LTV ratio up to 60 per cent at origination (50 per cent for holiday homes) in addition to the supplementary agreement for mortgages with an LTV ratio greater than 60 per cent, and is accordingly well equipped in relation to the risk of a possible fall in residential property prices which breaches the 75 per cent limit pursuant to the covered bond regulations.
+Reactions to such a fall would generally be swift with the aid of the guarantee structure, the supplementary agreement on residential mortgages with an LTV ratio greater than 60 per cent and the need to comply with legislation on covered bonds.
+No increased Pillar 2 requirement has accordingly been incorporated for a worst-case scenario with house prices falling by 35 per cent, since the risk associated with a general fall in residential property prices is adequately covered by the company's guarantee structure, by the supplementary agreement on residential mortgages with an LTV ratio greater than 60 per cent and by maintaining requirements for overcollateralisation of the cover pool.